Shiva Baby: Release and marketing

 Shiva Baby was slated to premiere at the 2020 South by Southwest (SXSW); following the festival's cancellation in light of the COVID-19 pandemic, it was instead screened digitally in April 2020.
 The producers submitted the film to the Sundance Film Festival, and though they were given an extension on submission to work on post-production, it was not accepted.
 Altmann said that while it was disappointing to be rejected from a festival like Sundance, the team had been aiming for SXSW, as it was where the short premiered.
 It was also screened digitally at a variety of festivals in August and September 2020, and had its first physical screening at the TIFF Bell Lightbox for the 2020 Toronto International Film Festival (TIFF).
 In place of live events, it received cast and director Q&A sessions via video links.

 In September 2020, just before its TIFF run, Utopia acquired distribution rights to Shiva Baby.
-It was released in limited theaters and video on demand on March 26, 2021 in Canada, by distributors Pacific Northwest Pictures, and on April 2, 2021, when movie theaters re-opened, in the United States.
+It was released in select theaters and on video on demand in Canada on March 26, 2021, by Pacific Northwest Pictures, and in the United States on April 2, 2021, after movie theaters re-opened.
 The soundtrack was released on the same day.
-Utopia shopped the film to various streaming platforms: it was made available in Spain on Filmin, and in several countries on Mubi from June 11, 2021 for Pride Month.
-Shiva Baby also had a limited release in UK theaters in June 2021, and a wide release in Australian theaters beginning July 2021.
+Utopia shopped the film to various streaming platforms: it was made available in Spain on Filmin, and in several countries on Mubi from June 11, 2021, for Pride Month.
+Shiva Baby also had a limited theatrical release for one night only in the United Kingdom on June 9, 2021, before it began streaming on Mubi on June 11.
+The film was given a wide release in Australian theaters on July 29, 2021.
 It has been picked up for theatrical distribution in Israel by TLVFest.
 It began streaming on HBO Max in July 2021, with HBO and Seligman developing a television pilot based on the premise of the film.

 The first theatrical poster and trailer were released on February 18, 2021.
 The poster was designed by High Council, with Nylon noting that it captures the film's style; "Sennott dressed to the nines in Jewish deli couture is nothing short of pure camp."
 A second, red band, trailer was released on March 29, 2021, and a UK trailer followed on May 27.
 According to Seligman, Utopia targeted their marketing at the young queer female audience by producing content like the red band trailer.
-Additionally, pandemic lockdowns gave Seligman the time to engage with audiences at many film festivals, creating "if not a grassroots campaign, than a ground-up campaign", in her words.
-She added: "This is how we were able to find the right audience for the film, we responded to their excitement and included them in our outreach."
+Additionally, pandemic lockdowns gave Seligman the time to engage with audiences at many film festivals, creating "if not a grassroots campaign, than a ground-up campaign", in their words.
+They added: "This is how we were able to find the right audience for the film, we responded to their excitement and included them in our outreach."